shann7/Grant-Program/.github/ISSUE_TEMPLATE/GrantsApplication.md

 **Describe the solution you are proposing.**

+**Describe how our project will contribute to the growth of the Livepeer ecosystem .**

 **Describe the scope of the project including a rough timeline and milestones**

 **Please estimate hours spent on project based on the above**